 I was wary of anything even loosely related to BMP, and yet my curiosity got the better of me and I found myself plopping down $50.00 for the game over the Christmas holiday and… it actually isn’t that bad… granted I’m only halfway through my second route, but, so far, Camp Buddy is a cute lighthearted BL visual novel.
 There’s a lot of content in this one, so it’s definitely worth the $50 price tag, because you really are paying for quality here.
 Though I will admit that more seasoned BL fans will find the overly optimistic plot a bit too vanilla, but, the sex scenes are anything but adding some much needed spice to the game.

 There’s over 60 hours of gameplay and features, so I plan on taking my time, but if the rest of the game is as good as what I played, Camp Buddy has my seal of approval.
 But, as always you don’t have to take my word for it!
-Check out the trailer below or snag a copy of the game for yourself!

 You can also check out the official game pages below and show BLits your support: